 1. Led Zeppelin

 Our number 1 best 70s rock band is none other than the legendary Led Zeppelin.
 Their fusion of blues, rock, and folk music created a powerful and innovative sound that defined hard rock and heavy metal.
-Jimmy Page's guitar riffs, Robert Plant's vocals, John Paul Jones' bass and keyboard work, and John Bonham's drumming combined to make them one of the most influential bands of the 20th century.
+Jimmy Page's guitar riffs, Robert Plant's vocals, John Paul Jones' bass and keyboard work, and John Bonham's drumming combined to make them one of the most influential rock bands of the 70s.
 Their experimentation with recording techniques and songwriting has had a profound impact on the development of rock music.
 Led Zeppelin's legacy is marked by their musical innovation, iconic albums, and their role in shaping the sound of modern rock and heavy metal.

 Hit Album: "Led Zeppelin IV" (1971)